project-terraforma/Ashwin-DaD/README.md

 ## What the Repo Includes

-  * `generator_script.py`: The Python script responsible for connecting to the Overture data source, performing statistical analysis, and compiling the final, comprehensive text file.
+  * `generate_llm_context.py`: The main Python script that analyzes Overture metrics CSV files and generates the comprehensive LLM-readable context document.
+  * `analyze_metrics.py`: Helper script for detailed statistical analysis of metrics data (optional for debugging).
   * `README_generation_output.txt`: The resulting human- and LLM-readable text file containing the data schema, statistics, and prompts.
-This is the primary output file for user interaction.
+This is the primary output file for user interaction. **This file is auto-generated - do not edit manually.**
-  * `config.yaml`: Configuration file for database connection strings and parameters for statistical analysis.
-  * `preliminary_prompts.txt`: A list of the predefined, context-setting prompts that get injected into the final output file.
+  * `Metrics/metrics/`: Directory containing Overture metrics data organized by release date.
-  * `requirements.txt`: List of required Python packages to run the `generator_script.py`.
+  * `requirements.txt`: List of required Python packages (pandas, glob, pathlib).

 -----